khaveesh/DAA-DoubleHelix/README.md

 - **Step 1**: Set sum1 & sum2 to be 0.

 - **Step 2**: Compare the values at the first index of both lists.
-Whichever is lesser, add its value to the appropriate sum variable and increment its index.
+Whichever is lesser, add its value to the appropriate sum variable and increment that lists's index.
 Repeat this step until both the values are equal.

-- **Step 3**: When they are equal, add both the values to their appropriate sum variable.
+- **Step 3**: When they are equal, add the value to both sum variables.
 Then find the maximum among sum1 & sum2 and assign that value to both of them.
 Then increment the index of both the lists.

-- **Step 4**: When the index of either one of the list is exhausted, add the remaining values in the other list to its appropriate sum variable.
+- **Step 4**: When the elements of either one of the list is exhausted, add the remaining values in the other list to its appropriate sum variable.

 - **Step 5**: Return the maximum of sum1 & sum2